Shubhyatra >> Rajasthan Yatra >> Rajasthan Forts

 Get onto a boat to reach the famous Lake Palace at Udaipur or book an elephant safari to reach Amber Palace in Jaipur, everywhere you will find the same chapter of grandeur and lavishness, printed in different pages of architectural deftness; be it sandstone or marble the letters glow with every sight.

 Post independence, democratic India witnessed the merger of the Princely States, abolition of Jagirs, land reforms and finally the withdrawl of the special privileges and privy purse from the royal families a few decades later.
 Consequently, the noble families lost their traditional means of livelihood and even the wealthy merchants left their homes for more lucrative pastures.
 Their huge castles and mansions lay almost unattended till a few enterprising pioneers realised that perhaps the only way to maintain these historic homes was their appropriate reuse, transforming them into heritage hotels.
 Families in residence for centuries now welcome you to their homes as guests.
 And each ancestral home is different, uniquely so, reflecting its own exceptional history, tradition and period.
 The ambience is perfectly reflected through sepia photographs and family memorabilia.
 They not only share their dwells with foreign travelers, but also slice their lovable memories to them; and will show you the interiors with such enthusiasm, like the mother of a newborn baby.
-Though the royal legacy has subsided but still the Rajasthan forts and palaces have such great attractions that you cannot help but take a royal forts and palace tours in Rajasthan.
+Though the royal legacy has subsided but still the Rajasthan forts and palaces have such great attractions that you cannot help but take a royal forts and palace tour in Rajasthan.

 Click Here